giuliaago/insilicoFramework/README.md

 ### 2. Download the taxonomy list

-Use <code>ExTaxsI</code> to get the taxonomy list xxxxxxxxxxxxxxxxxxxxx
+* Use <code>ExTaxsI</code> “Database creation” module to download files with accession and taxonomy

-* To download the taxonomy list use <code>ExTaxsI</code> “Taxonomy ID converter” module.
+Then generate a variety of plots from the previous taxonomy file using <code>ExTaxsI</code> "Visualization" module

 ## In silico amplification